-Beyond QED 8
+8 Beyond QED

-734 735 While the headline benefit of a mechanized proof is ensuring that some top-level theorem is true, we saw that proof writers also cared deeply about the proof itself.
+While the headline benefit of a mechanized proof is ensuring that some top-level statement is true, we saw that proof writers also cared deeply about the proof itself.
 Throughout our study sessions, participants described the numerous, subtle, and sometimes conflicting qualities they value in proofs, beyond simply "it compiles."
 In this section, we focus particularly on maintainability, communication of mathematical ideas, and compliance with conventions.